Language: EN

 Adding elements

-To add a new key-value pair to a dictionary in Python, the syntax my_dictionary["new_key"] = new_value can be used.
+To add a new key-value pair to a dictionary in Python, you can use the syntax my_dictionary["new_key"] = new_value.

-Keep in mind that if the key already exists in the dictionary, the associated value will be overwritten with the new provided value, as we have seen in the previous section.
+If the key already exists in the dictionary, the associated value will be overwritten with the new value provided (as we have seen in the previous section).

-To check if a key is present in a dictionary, the in expression can be used.
+To check if a key is present in a dictionary, you can use the expression in.
 This expression returns True if the key is present in the dictionary and False if it is not.

 if "name" in my_dictionary: